 Welcome to the jungle, we got fun and games.
 (Cue the Guns N’ Roses) Just kidding, but welcome to Leticia,Colombia or as you will soon discover, the Tres Fronteras region.
-Looking to explore 2 more countries without the hassle of immigration or security procedures?
+Looking to see 3 countries in one day, without the hassle of immigration or security procedures?
 Follow along for this wild amazon ride.

 Why is this area called Tres Fronteras?

 Tres Fronteras is the intersecting point of Colombia, Brazil & Peru.
 Between these 3 countries are invisible borders which means you can freely move between countries without passport or security measures.